Sunday, 30 June 2024

 I left it until early afternoon to visit but my journey was disrupted by a serious accident on the M40 motorway which brought traffic to a standstill just before the junction where I needed to turn off.
 Frustratingly, three lanes of traffic edged at a snail's pace towards the turnoff but eventually I made it and was soon parking in an unexpectedly deserted car park at the top of the reserve.

-To walk on this ground was refreshing after the hard chalk of the track as the density and springiness of the short vegetation underfoot cushioned my feet, almost as if I was walking on a deep pile carpet with all the while the faint scent of wild thyme lingering on the air.Another half an hour passed still with no result.
-I found myself back at a spot I was sure I had covered before.My eyes growing strained from constantly closely scrutinising the ground below me.
+To walk on this ground was refreshing after the hard chalk of the track as the density and springiness of the short vegetation underfoot cushioned my feet, almost as if I was walking on a deep pile carpet with all the while the faint scent of wild thyme lingering on the air.
+Another half an hour passed, still with no result and I found myself back at a spot I was sure I had covered before.My eyes felt strained from constantly and closely scrutinising the ground below me.

-Frog Orchids are described as local and are still widely distributed in northern and western Britain but over a relatively small number of sites.They have declined in central England and East Anglia but are still present in reasonable numbers on the chalk hills that run from Sussex to Wiltshire.
+Frog Orchids are described as local and are in long term decline.
+The Plant Atlas 2020 describes them as potentially Britain's fastest declining orchid which does not bode well.
+Although widely distributed in northern and western Britain they are only to be found at a relatively small number of sites and have also declined in central England and East Anglia but are said to be still present in reasonable numbers on the chalk hills that run from Sussex to Wiltshire.The reasons for its decline are linked to improvements in agriculture, undergrazing and more recently droughts.

 My sense of achievement was almost overwhelming.
 An absolute joy of discovery and a feeling of self satisfaction enveloped me.
-I even let out a cry of triumph, there was no one around after all..
+I even let out a cry of triumph, there was no one around after all.

 Fired with renewed enthusiasm I endeavoured to look for more.All those years ago I had found quite a number.Surely there should be more or was this the only one left?
 Careful not to tread on any undiscovered orchids I wandered around looking but for some while met with no success but then with 'my eye in' I found another two and then another three in discrete pockets nearby and so it went on until I had found exactly thirty spread over two relatively close areas.